ttaggg/flooded_island/docs/progress.md

     - Added `isDryingPreview: boolean` to FieldProps interface
     - Updated `getSelectionClasses()` to handle drying preview with highest priority
     - Applied lime ring (`ring-4 ring-lime-400`) and brightness effect (`brightness-110`)
-  - ✅ Preview only appears for journeyman on their turn when hovering over valid destinations
+  - ✅ Preview only appears for adventurer on their turn when hovering over valid destinations
   - ✅ Preview only highlights flooded fields (dry fields don't need preview)
   - ✅ Preview clears immediately when mouse leaves destination field
   - ✅ Works correctly at board edges (shows 2-3 positions at edges/corners)